-I’m currently working on Star Dog & Turbo Cat, an action adventure CG animated feature for Red Star 3D, due for completion at the end of 2019, due for general release shortly thereafter.
-Here are some examples of previous work with Red Star.
+Star Dog & Turbo Cat, an action-adventure, CG animated, feature film for Red Star 3D, in cinemas at Christmas, 2019.
+My soundtrack is available digitally here, and here are some examples of previous work with Red Star.

 The National Commemoration of the Centenary of the Battle of The Somme (2016) in Manchester’s Heaton Park, a concert featuring video and dance underscored by my work.